igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 ## Type hints

-Always enable reflection warning by setting the `*warn-on-reflection*` global variable to true.
+Always enable reflection warnings by setting the `*warn-on-reflection*` global variable to true.
 This can be easily done with lein:

 ~~~clojure
 {:global-vars {*warn-on-reflection* true